 Child Custody Lawyer in Bucks County

-Child Custody law in Pennsylvania is simple.
+The letter of the Child Custody law in Pennsylvania is simple.
 The Court determines what is in the best interest of the child.
-Unfortunately, that is where the simplicity ends.
-Custody disputes can be the most difficult and acrimonious experience a person can face.
-Sometimes parents only think of themselves rather than the good of their child.
-In a perfect world, the parents’ goal should be to make an already difficult process as simple and painless as possible for the child/children involved and to come to an agreement where each parent can maintain a meaningful and loving relationship with their child or children.
-Problems arise, however, if one parent considers the other unfit in some way or if a parent is in a destructive relationship or unhealthy living situation.
+Unfortunately, the court is where the simplicity ends.
+Custody disputes can be the most difficult and acrimonious experience a person faces.
+Sometimes parents only think of themselves, rather than the good of their child or children.
+In a perfect world, the parents’ goal should be to make this already difficult process as simple and painless as possible for the child/children involved and to come to an agreement where each parent can maintain a meaningful and loving relationship with their child or children.
+Problems arise, however, if one parent considers the other unfit in some way, or if a parent is in a destructive relationship or unhealthy living situation.

-Each custody case is different, unlike Child Support cases, there is no set formula used by the courts to determine which parent gets primary custody or how much time the child will children will spend with each parent.
-The Court will consider the stability of the home of each parent, which parent will be more likely to promote a nurturing relationship between the child or children and the non-custodial parent, drug and alcohol abuse history of the parents, parental duties performed by each party, access to healthcare, relationships with siblings, and even the school district where the respective parents live is sometimes considered.
-This is when you need a skilled attorney who can bring the right facts to the judge’s attention and who knows how to do what is best for your child or children.
+Each custody case is different, unlike Child Support cases, there is no set formula used by the courts to determine which parent gets primary custody or how much time the child or children will spend with each parent.
+The Court will consider the stability of the home of each parent, which parent will be more likely to promote a nurturing relationship between the child or children and the non-custodial parent, any drug and alcohol abuse history of the parents, the parental duties performed by each party, access to healthcare, relationships between siblings, and even sometimes the school district where the respective parents live.
+With so many considerations involved, you need a skilled attorney who can bring the right facts to the judge’s attention, and who knows how to do what is best for your child or children.